 (If any of the foregoing options with respect to credit and collateral requirements are not selected, such option(s) shall be deemed inapplicable.)

-Other Terms: [List Additional Terms Here or on Attached Separate Page(s)]
+Other Terms:

-[[Each Party] [Party A] [Party B] hereby represents that it is a "forward contract merchant" within the meaning of the United States Bankruptcy Code.]

-[Nothing in this Agreement excludes or restricts a Party’s liability for (a) death or personal injury resulting from such Party’s negligence, or (b) fraud or unlawful acts under this Agreement.]
+Nothing in this Agreement excludes or restricts a Party’s liability for (a) death or personal injury resulting from such Party’s negligence, or (b) fraud or unlawful acts under this Agreement.

 EXHIBIT A